 “The Second Circuit judges’ decision is important because it recognizes that investors who traded on CME Globex and other platforms are protected by the Commodity Exchange Act when irrevocable liability for their trades occurs in the United States,” attorney for the investors Michael Eisenkraft said in a statement.
 “We look forward to the case proceeding and to hopefully achieving some measure of justice for the class.”

-The investors are represented by Michael Eisenkraft, J. Douglas Richards, Richard A. Speirs and Times Wang of Cohen Milstein Sellers & Toll PLLC.
+The investors are represented by Michael Eisenkraft, J. Douglas Richards, and Richard A. Speirs of Cohen Milstein Sellers & Toll PLLC.

 The complete article can be accessed here.